AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 Clear coat is now more energy conserving, which reduces bloom when using a clear coat material.

+## Custom tone mapping

+A new shading environment property lets you disable default tone mapping, and extend tone mapping through a custom plugin.
+See ~{ Shading environment properties }~.

+>**Note:** It is recommended that you leave defatult tone mapping enabled unless you are implementing custom post effect features.

 ## Experimental feature: HoloLens updates

 - A new experimental HoloLens project is now available for *source code customers* in the **Online Projects** tab in the **Project Manager**.
 See ~{ Get started on HoloLens }~.